This post may contain affiliate links. Read our disclosure policy here.

 More Energy Bites Recipes

 We can’t stop at just one energy bite.
-Here are more ideas you can make for parties or pack for school lunches.
+These chocolate brownie energy bites and these oatmeal energy bites are great for parties or packed for school lunches.
+Oh!
+And my pumpkin pie energy bites?
+Epic!
 Each recipe makes up to 16 and can be stored in the refrigerator so you can grab and go as needed.

 Pecan Pie Energy Bites